Updated: 18-12-2025 at 3:30 PM

 The rent for the rooms and dormitories is exclusive of the mess and other facilities like washing machines, for which the residents are charged extra.

-By providing affordable accommodation to working women, The Scheme For Working Hostel Women helps the women face fewer challenges as they continue to work.
+By providing affordable accommodation to working women, the Scheme for Working Hostel Women helps the women face fewer challenges as they continue to work.
 The safe housing provided allows more females to consider working away from home to build their professional careers without having to sacrifice their needs.
-This scheme helps empower thousands of women across India.
+This scheme helps empower thousands of women across India to take up new opportunities in life and not back off because of safety issues.

 Frequently Asked Questions